diegopaladini/MiniFlow/README.md

 # MiniFlow
-Mini Library from skecth to manage neural networks
+Mini Library from scratch to manage neural networks